salmanghouse1/tech-blog/README.md

 You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.
+- The URL of the functional, deployed application.

-* The URL of the GitHub repository.
+- The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

+# Neeed to include config connection files